Creating goals

 Adding and managing steps

 Steps break a goal down into smaller, trackable pieces.
+Every goal needs at least one step — goals without a concrete progress marker aren’t trackable.
 You might use steps for:

 - Key milestones (“Complete first draft”, “Get feedback from stakeholders”)